Computer-assisted language learning: Typology and phases

 During the 1980s and 1990s, several attempts were made to establish a CALL typology.
-A wide range of different types of CALL programs was identified by Davies & Higgins (1985), Jones & Fortescue (1987), Hardisty & Windeatt (1989) and Levy (1997: pp. 118ff.).
+A wide range of different types of CALL programs was identified by Davies and Higgins (1985), Jones and Fortescue (1987), Hardisty and Windeatt (1989) and Levy (1997: pp. 118ff.).
 These included gap-filling and Cloze programs, multiple-choice programs, free-format (text-entry) programs, adventures and simulations, action mazes, sentence-reordering programs, exploratory programs—and "total Cloze", a type of program in which the learner has to reconstruct a whole text.
 Most of these early programs still exist in modernised versions.

 Since the 1990s, it has become increasingly difficult to categorise CALL as it now extends to the use of blogs, wikis, social networking, podcasting, Web 2.0 applications, language learning in virtual worlds and interactive whiteboards (Davies et al. 2010: Section 3.7).

 Warschauer (1996) and Warschauer & Healey (1998) took a different approach.
 Rather than focusing on the typology of CALL, they identified three historical phases of CALL, classified according to their underlying pedagogical and methodological approaches: